We invite current and former US Women’s National Team members to the Academy to coach and inspire our athletes.

 Around the Campfire with Kristine Lilly

 Mia has coached at the Academy for the past several summers through our partnership with TeamFirst Soccer Academy.
-She will return for the tenth time with TeamFirst in 2024.
+She will return for her 9th summer with TeamFirst in 2025.
 Learn more about Mia.

 Mia Hamm joined the U.S. Women’s National Team in 1987 and played for 17 years.
 She was named FIFA’s “World Player of the Year” in 2001 and 2002.
 In 1991, at age 19, Hamm became the youngest team member in history to win the World Cup.
 Five years later, Hamm and her teammates secured the gold medal at the 1996 Summer Olympics.
 In 1999, Hamm set a new record for most international goals.
-The record stood until and held that title until 2013 when it was surpassed by Abby Wambach.
+The record remained unbroken until 2013 when Abby Wambach surpassed it.
 She remains the USWMNT’s all-time assist leader.
 Hamm was Soccer USA’s Player of the Year from 1994 through 1998 and was named MVP of the 1995 Women’s World Cup.
 She retired in 2004 after helping her team win gold at the 2004 Summer Olympics.
 She is married and has three children.
 She currently serves on FIFA’s Development Committee and is a part owner of Angel City FC, a National Women’s Soccer League expansion team that began play in 2022.

 Camper Experience with Mia Hamm

-Tisha has coached at the Academy for the past several summers through our partnership with TeamFirst Soccer Academy.
-She will return for the tenth time with TeamFirst in 2024.
-Learn more about Tisha.
+Tish has coached at the Academy for the past several summers through our partnership with TeamFirst Soccer Academy.
+She will return for her 9th summer with TeamFirst in 2025.
+Learn more about Tish.

 Camper Experience with Tisha Venturini Hoch